o1-labs/proof-systems/book/specifications/README.md

 The specifications are written using [cargo-spec](https://crates.io/crates/cargo-spec), which combines markdown files as well as text extracted directly from the code.

+Code is contained in the [code-extractor/](code-extractor/) directory to generate parts of the specification.

 ## Set up

 Install cargo-spec: